darkrenaissance/darkfi/contrib/localnet/darkfid-single-node/README.md

 a testing wallet and pass its address to the `darkfid` config, so the wallet gets the block rewards the node produces.
-We generate a wallet, set it as the default and grab its address:
+We generate a wallet, set it as the default and set its address as the `recipient` field in `darkfid.toml`, using the porvided automated script:
 ```
-% ../../../drk -c drk.toml wallet --initialize
-% ../../../drk -c drk.toml wallet --keygen
-% ../../../drk -c drk.toml wallet --default-address 1
-% ../../../drk -c drk.toml wallet --address
+% ./init-wallet.sh
 ```

-Then we replace the `recipient` field in `darkfid.toml` config with the output of the last command, start `darkfid` and wait until its initialized:
+Then start `darkfid` and wait until its initialized:
 ```
 % ./tmux_sessions.sh
 ```